CristianLopez3/Junit-practice/README.md

 * assertEquals(expected, actual): Asserts that expected and actual are equal.
 * assertArrayEqual(expectedArray, actualArray): Verifies each item in the arrays are equal in the right position.
 * assertIterableEquals(expectedArray, actualArray): Verifies each item in the iterable are equal in the corresponding positions.
-* assertThrows(expectedException, actualException (lambda)): Vefiries if the expected exception is equal to the actual exception between a lambda functions.
+* assertThrows(expectedException, actualException (lambda)): Verifies if the expected exception is equal to the actual exception between a lambda functions.
+* assertAll((a bunch of lambdas)): use it when you need to run a bunch of assertions.

 ### Annotations
 Below I'm going to add the annotations that i consider most important:
 * @Test
+* Scale my test
+    - @DisplayName
+    - @Disabled
+* @Nested: Allow us create nested code in a class
 ### Life Cycle
 The instance is:
 1. Created.